edulach/Vasi_bayesian_Regression-model/README.md

-# A New Mean-Dispersion Bounded Mixed Regression Model
+# Vasi Bounded Mixed Regression Model
 Victor Eduardo Lachos Olivares <sup>1</sup> and Jorge Luis Bazán Guzmán<sup>2</sup>Catalina B. García-García<sup>3</sup>

 <sup>1</sup>Department of Statistics at the Federal University of São Carlos (UFSCar) and the Department of Applied Mathematics and